rozek/node-red-web-server-examples/README.md

 A simple path normalization asserts that clients may only request files from within the configured directory and may not inspect the whole file system.

-When the requested path is that of a directory, the client is redirected to a file "index.html" in that directory.
+If the requested path is that of a directory, the client is redirected to a file "index.html" in that directory.
 If no file exists at the requested path, a response with the status code 404 (Not Found) is sent back.

 The server recognizes many different file types by looking at their type suffixes and sets the "Content-Type" header accordingly (see file [FileTypeMappings.json](https://raw.githubusercontent.com/rozek/node-red-web-server-examples/main/FileTypeMappings.json) for the complete set)